Importance and Mission

 Last but not least, PTTEP provided funds and protection equipment to organizations in the countries where PTTEP's exploration and production is located, such as the containment center in Myanmar, the Relief and Recovery Fund for Malaysia, and the Office of the Governor of Jakarta in Indonesia.

 After public health measures against COVID-19 were eased, PTTEP resumed its social, environmental and donation plans while strictly practicing COVID-19 prevention guidelines as follows.

 - On contributions to the environment, beach clean-ups and ocean waste management; donation of medical lasers for sea turtle treatment; support to the World Sea Day.

 - On career promotion and income generation, PTTEP organized career promotion and skill training and supported small and medium enterprises (SMEs), to help restore community economy affected by COVID-19.

-- On contributions to quality of life, the Company funded the construction of an in-patient building for Lan Krabue Hospital in Kamphaeng Phet Province; provided healthcare vehicles to hospitals in operating areas; organized health check-ups for communities; distributed disaster relief supplies victims in 17 provinces in the northern region through Third Army Area; and organized blood donations for personnel and partners at Headquarters and operating sites.
+- On contributions to quality of life, the Company funded the construction of an in-patient building for Lan Krabue Hospital in Kamphaeng Phet Province; provided healthcare vehicles to hospitals in operating areas; organized health check-ups for communities; distributed disaster relief supplies victims in 17 provinces in the northern region through Third Army Area; sponsored the construction project for the 88-Year Building Thammasat University Hospital to improve hospital’s capabilities and the efficiency of healthcare service to serve more patients; and organized blood donations for personnel and partners at Headquarters and operating sites.